 Though the investiative aspects of the character give way to the action setpieces near the end of the film, Lois’s ability to uncover the truth is as a whole, given its time in the sun for most of the film.

 This is a different, more tenacious Lois in Man of Steel than other iterations of the character.
-This is a Lois who is more concerned with asking Superman who he is and why he is surrentering to Zod than wondering if he can tell her what color underwear she has on (hint: in this film, it’s probably not pink).
+This is a Lois who is more concerned with asking Superman who he is and why he is surrendering to Zod than wondering if he can tell what color underwear she has on (hint: in this film, it’s probably not pink).

 At the end of the film we are given the reason why Clark becomes a journalist, “I gotta find a job where I can keep my ear to the ground.
 Where people won’t look twice when I want to go somewhere dangerous and start asking questions.”
 Clark has an innate sense for uncovering the truth, which is why he chose the profession of Journalism.

 In the next installment covering Batman v Superman, we get to watch both Lois and Clark flex their journalistic abilities throughout the film.
 Check out Journalism 201: The Truth, No Matter The Cost.